 As a General Contractors you are responsible for building most of the structures and facilities that we use including our schools, hospital, offices, homes and places we eat.
 You are regularly tasked with managing owners, subcontractors and suppliers to from project planning to completion.
 Planning, supervision, risk management and cash flow are vital parts of making you successful.

 MG Surety Bonds understand General Contractors.
-We know that bonding may be one of the most important parts of your operations.
+We know that surety bonding may be one of the most important parts of your operations.
 Access to bond capacity can mean getting more work to keep your company profitable and your people employed.
-You don’t always know where the next project will come from so it’s important that you can keep bidding and keep picking up new work.
+You do not always know where the next project will come from so it’s important that you can keep bidding and keep picking up new work.
 We can help.
-Whether you have $500 million in backlog or need your first bond, we are here for you.
+Whether you have $500 million in backlog or need your first surety bond, we are here for you.
 We are licensed in all 50 states and will work to get you a quick approval.

 General Contractor or Construction Manager?

 This can often be a difficult distinction but its important to understand the roles of each.
 General Contractors typically employ their own workforce such as superintendents, project managers, estimator and possibly labor.
 Many General Contractors have specialties and may “self-perform” some of the work such as concrete, carpentry, ect.
 The real difference in most contracts though is the relationship with the Owner and who bears the risk and reward of the contract.
-A general is usually required to submit a bid for the project.
+A General Contractor is usually required to submit a bid for the project.
 If awarded, the General Contractor must see all aspects of the project through completion and bears the financial risks and rewards.
 The GC does not share their estimates with the Owner.
 If they build project for less than the contract price, they profit.
 The opposite is true if the project goes south.

 In a Construction Management relationship, the CM works very closely with the Owner throughout the project.
 The CM is usually chosen on qualifications and gives the Owner their fee for the project.
 They then openly share the costs of the projects with the Owner as the project progresses.
 However, many public entities such as school districts may utilize Construction Managers and put them “at risk”.
 Usually a CM at risk contract will have a Gross Maximum Price.
 If the costs exceed the Gross Maximum Price, the CM is on the hook.
 Usually these contracts have a savings provision as well which allow the CM a percentage of the savings if the final amount is less than the Gross Maximum Price.
 This setup protects the Owner from overages and may have to be bonded.
 General Contractors often act as Construction Managers depending on the project.
 MG Surety Bonds works with both General Contractors and Construction Managers.